 The festival of lights is observed by Hindus, Sikhs, Buddhists and others in South Asia.
 The five-day festival is centered on the new moon and is observed by lighting diyas — simple oil lamps — to signify the victory of good over evil in the individual.
 Diwali celebrations span a five-day period, each day being assigned a special significance as ordained by Hindu doctrine.
 The first day of Diwali, known as “Dhan-trayodashi,” is a day during which one gives thanks for all spiritual and material wealth in one’s life.

 “Every year people come out and decorate in honor of the Goddess Lakshmi.
 We only have two major holidays in the Hindu religion.
-We’re looking to make Diwali a major community event, and it has been growing over the years.
-We’re very excited about it,” said Lakshmee Singh, the coordinator of the Diwali Motorcade & Parade festivities.
+We’re looking to make Diwali a major community event, and it has been growing.
+We’re very excited about it,” said Lakshmee Singh, one of the members of Divya Jyoti Association.